FelipeHolandaNovelino/Project-DB/README.md

 - Index on customer ID in orders to link customers to their orders.
 - Index on order date.

-# Database Project - Mercurio
-Database Project - Mercurio

 ## Population
 Added some dummy data for better visualization.

 ## Queries
 Created several queries for administrative purposes.
 Given the nature of a store, there are countless queries that could be of interest.
 I've included the following 5.

-# Projeto de Banco de Dados - Mercúrio 1
+# Projeto de Banco de Dados - Mercúrio
 Projeto de Banco de Dados - Mercúrio

 ## Design do Banco de Dados